-At the start of the project, a series of User Group Workshops were held with our teaching staff to identify what kinds of teaching spaces were needed, and the information technology required to support it.
+At the start of the project, a series of user group workshops were held with our teaching staff to identify what kinds of teaching spaces were needed, and the information technology required to support it.
 Key findings included the need to design spaces that respond to different student clienteles and different styles of teaching, as well as spaces that support more collaborative work between students.

-What will Roding offer?
+What does Roding offer?

 - welcoming and readily accessible for all lecturers and students

 - adaptable, easily and quickly reconfigurable for a range of teaching and learning activities

 - world-class in design and technology to ensure teaching and learning excellence in a top-quality environment